[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 The two very different modes of beauty, the sharp lineaments of the older woman and the oval visage of her younger subordinate, regarded each other speculatively.

-First spoke Vlamanor's Head of State, with a wave at the hologram, while she smoothed her face.
+First spoke Vlamanor's Head of State.
+With a wave at the hologram, while she smoothed her face, she remarked:

 "The one and only manangaloom.
 No other flying city was ever built.
 Strange, eh, sponndar Miril?"

-Carefully, in the presence of this leader whom she greatly admired, Miril suppressed a shrug.
+Miril suppressed a shrug, in the presence of this leader whom she greatly admired.

-"It was an exuberance of Era Fifteen," she replied, and ventured to add, "Strange, yes, Noad S-V. But also fortunate.
-I mean - that only one was built."
+"A one-off exuberance of Era Fifteen," she replied, and ventured to add, "Strange, yes, Noad S-V. But also fortunate, that only one was built."

-With an edge to her voice Sevret replied, "But in one respect the uniqueness of the 'City of Mists', and the scarcity of its dire visits, have had one most unfortunate consequence.
-Its rarity has left us insufficiently motivated to evolve a defence against it."
+With an edge to her voice Sevret said: "But in one respect the uniqueness of the 'City of Mists', and the scarcity of its dire visits, have had one most unfortunate consequence, insofar as we've been left with insufficient urgency to evolve a defence."

-Miril felt she had been rebuked.
-She had said the wrong thing; or at any rate she had failed to say the best thing, and so she felt the cold clasp of shame, for she was a perfectionist when it came to relations with the Noad.
-If only the answer would come, as to why it might be particularly necessary right now to reflect upon the danger from Yr...!
+Miril felt she had been rebuked; she had failed to say the best thing, whatever that might be, and so she felt the cold clasp of shame.
+She was a perfectionist when it came to relations with the Noad.
+If only the answer would come to the question: why was it particularly necessary right now to reflect upon the danger from Yr?

 "And that, sponndar," the Noad continued, "should be a matter of serious reflection."